Home PublicationsData Innovators 5 Q’s with Naren Tallapragada, CEO of Tessel Biosciences

 David Kertai: What core challenge is Tessel Bio solving?

 Instead of starting with a guess about which gene or pathway causes disease, we start by running controlled experiments in human cells and use AI to decipher the results.
-We systematically turn specific genes on or off, or expose cells to certain compounds, and observe what changes—for example, whether the cells produce more mucus or contract more strongly.
+We systematically turn specific genes on or off, or expose cells to certain compounds, and then observe what changes—for example, whether the cells produce more mucus or contract more strongly.
 These experiments show us which biological ‘switches’ actually alter disease-related behavior.
-Our AI model then analyzes those cause-and-effect patterns to identify which mechanisms truly drive the harmful changes.
-By focusing on targets that have already shown a clear effect in human cell systems, we increase the chances that a drug will work in patients and reduce the risk of costly trial failures.
+We use our AI models to analyzes the results of these experiments and suggest potential targets that might work better, and for more types of patients, than anyone’s initial guess.
+By pinpointing targets that have a clear effect in human cell systems, we increase the chances that a drug will work in patients and reduce the risk of costly trial failures.

-Kertai: How does your AI model help you understand cellular behavior in ways traditional methods can’t?
+Kertai: How do your AI models help you understand cellular behavior in ways traditional methods can’t?

 Tallapragada: In complex diseases, many molecular signals change at the same time.
 Traditional approaches often examine these signals one by one—asking whether a single gene is up or down and whether that correlates with disease.
 But when dozens or even hundreds of genes shift together, looking at them individually makes it difficult to understand how they interact or which combinations are actually driving the problem.

-Our AI model is built to analyze those interactions directly.
+Our AI models is built to analyze those interactions directly.
 Instead of treating each gene or pathway separately, it learns how patterns of changes across many genes work together to produce measurable cellular behavior.
 In our experiments, we perturb genes systematically and observe the functional outcome.
-The model then identifies which combinations of upstream changes consistently lead to harmful cellular effects.
+The models then identify which combinations of molecular changes consistently lead to loss of proper organ function.
 By focusing on these interacting patterns—rather than isolated signals—it can pinpoint the biological mechanisms most likely to drive disease and therefore most likely to translate into effective drug targets.

 Kertai: What types of data are most important for your platform, and how do you keep that data reliable?

 Tallapragada: The most important data for our platform is simple: how human cells actually behave.
-Instead of just measuring which genes are active, we look at what the cells physically do, for example, whether gut tissue becomes stiff or whether tiny hair-like structures in lung cells move properly.
-Those behaviors are closer to what patients experience, so they give the model something meaningful to learn from.
+Instead of just measuring which genes are active in cells, we look at what the cells physically do, for example, whether gut tissue becomes stiff or whether tiny hair-like structures called cilia in lung cells move properly.
+Those behaviors are closer to what patients experience, so they give the models something meaningful to learn from.

-We collect all measurements in a consistent, automated way and have scientists review them to ensure accuracy.
-We also supply the model with contextual information from public single-cell atlases, which map how different cell types behave.
-This background helps the AI model understand what ‘normal’ looks like across cell types and interpret results without limiting its ability to discover new or unexpected mechanisms.
-By combining high-quality functional data, precise experimental changes, and careful quality control, the model learns which biological changes actually cause disease-related behaviors, not just which signals appear alongside them.
+We collect all measurements in a consistent protocols and have scientists review them to ensure accuracy.
+We also supply our models with contextual information from public datasets like single-cell atlases, which map how different cell types behave.
+This background helps our AI models understand what ‘normal’ looks like across cell types and interpret results without limiting its ability to discover new or unexpected mechanisms.
+By combining fit-for-purpose functional data and careful quality control, we can train our models to find biological changes actually cause disease rather than just correlate with them.

-Tallapragada: We check the model’s predictions by testing them directly in organoids made from patient cells.
-The AI suggests which genes or pathways to investigate next, we run those experiments, and then feed the results—good or bad—back into the system.
-This loop helps the model learn quickly, correct itself, and become more accurate over time.
+Tallapragada: We check the models’ predictions by testing them directly in organoids made from patient cells.
+The AI suggests which genes or pathways to investigate next, we run those experiments, and then feed the results—positive or negative—back into the system.
+This loop helps the models learn quickly, correct itself, and become more accurate over time.

 Kertai: What is your long‑term vision for Tessel Bio?